Rashendra10/Rashendra10/README.md

 - 👋 Hi, I’m Rashendra Kadariya
-- 👀 I’m interested in Technology
+- 🔭 Passionate about Technology
-- 🌱 I’m currently learning programming
+- 💻 Currently Learning
-- 😄 Pronouns: ******
+-🎯 Growth Mindset
-- ⚡ Fun fact: Lazy
+-🛠️ Projects

 <!---
 Rashendra10/Rashendra10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.